-Photoshop & HDR Training Courses
+Photoshop & HDR Training

 Photoshop Courses including HDR & the Filter Gallery are run onsite across the UK, the Midlands onsite at your offices or home.
 So what is HDR?
 HDR stands for high dynamic range and is used to bring out the full tonal range of the image.
 You normally use a number of photo’s with different settings to create an HDR effect although the most common amount is 3, one of which is under exposed whilst another is set to normal exposure with the third over exposed